chassisml/chassis/README.md

 ```

 ## Features
+Chassis is a Kubernetes service that is accessible via a Python library that automatically converts Python code and ML models into production containers.
+Full feature list below:

 - Creates "baked-in" container images for ML models
 - Adds gRPC inference API to any ML model